-- 67 No user can access the content (including the payload) of the SVS image if not properly authenticated. - The authentication mechanism (PBA) obliges the user to provide the authorised credentials, which cover the eDNI and the user password.
-If the eDNI-based authentication is enabled, the eDNI number is extracted by the TOE and compared to the authorised eDNI number kept in a secure manner inside the SVS image.
-In any case, the user must insert the password prior to payload access, increasing the security of the product. - 69 The PBA is executed before the payload is decrypted and made available, protecting the TOE against any possible masquerade attack or payload confidentiality compromise.
+- 70 If authentication mechanism was configured during SOS image creation, then no subject can access the content (including the payload) of the SOS image if not properly authenticated. - 71 The authentication mechanism (PBA) obliges the user to provide the authorised credentials, which cover the eDNI and the user password.
+If the eDNI-based authentication is enabled, the eDNI number is extracted by the TOE and compared to the authorised eDNI number kept in a secure manner inside the SOS image.
+If the password-based authentication mechanism has been configured, the user must insert it prior to payload access, increasing the security of the product. - 72 The PBA is executed before the payload is decrypted and made available, protecting the TOE against any possible masquerade attack or payload confidentiality compromise.